Can You Eliminate Unemployment Overpayment Debt?

 The above is the general rule but there are exceptions.
 The big exception is fraud.
 If you commit fraud then Title 11 Section 523 of the U.S. Bankruptcy Code provides that any debt incurred through fraud is not dischargeable.

-In the first case.
-You reported all correct information.
+By law, if the government pays you more then you are entitled to, you are obligated to repay that amount.
+In the first case, you reported all correct information.
 The Commonwealth of Pennsylvania by mistake paid you much more than you were entitled to receive.
 This is an example of an overpayment which is not your fault.
 In such a situation, the entire amount of the debt would be dischargeable.

 You collect unemployment for one year.
 For the first four months you were unemployed and not working.
 You then obtained a new job.
 However, for the next eight months you reported to the Commonwealth of Pennsylvania that you were not working at all.
 During this time you worked at your new job full time and received your full salary.
 You also received full unemployment benefits due to reporting that you had no income.
 In such a situation, the unemployment overpayment for the eight months when you were working full time would be non-dischargeable.
 That is because you made a false report about your financial circumstances with the intent to deceive the Commonwealth so that it would continue to pay you benefits. and the Commonwealth of Pennsylvania relied on your reported information in paying the full unemployment benefits.